Select your language

 DISCOVER MORE …

-The altar in the choir, which rises to a height of up to 12 m, is largely made of soft French limestone due to its delicate shapes.
-On the massive cafeteria block (altar table) with a red-brown marble top there is a carved crucifix (1890 by the Tyrolean wood carver Demetz) and two heavy brass candlesticks.
-Behind the cafeteria rises the tabernacle-like altarpiece, consisting of three high keel arches richly decorated with Gothic style elements, in which three large limestone figures stand.
+The altar in the choir, which rises up to 12 m high, is made largely of soft French limestone because of its delicate shapes.
+On the massive mensa block (altar table) with a top made of red-brown marble there is a carved crucifix (1890 by the Tyrolean woodcarver Demetz) and two heavy brass candlesticks.
+Behind the mensa rises the tabernacle-like altarpiece, consisting of three high keel arches richly decorated with Gothic style elements, in which three large limestone figures stand.

 Current Posts